Irmin Schmidt

-Irmin Schmidt (born 29 May 1937) is a German keyboardist and composer, best known as a founding member of the band Can and composer of numerous film scores.
+Irmin Schmidt (born 29 May 1937) is a German keyboardist and composer, best known as a founding member of the Krautrock band Can and composer of numerous film scores.
+Following the death of Can's second lead vocalist Damo Suzuki in February 2024, Schmidt is one of three surviving former members of the band, alongside original vocalist Malcolm Mooney and bassist Rosko Gee.

+Before joining Can, Schmidt studied composition with composers as György Ligeti, Karlheinz Stockhausen, Luciano Berio, Henri Pousseur, Earle Brown, and István Kertész.
+He started work mainly as a conductor performing concerts with the Bochum Symphony, the Vienna Symphony, and the Dortmund Ensemble for New Music.
+During this time, Schmidt conducted the West German premiere of John Cage's "Atlas Eclipticalis" with Bochum Symphony Orchestra and performed Cage's piano piece "Winter Music".
+By 1966 Schmidt got a position as Kapellmeister at the Theater Aachen, hired as docent for musical theatre and chanson, and worked at the Schauspielschule Bochum (drama school) teaching vocal technique.

+Since early 1980s, Schmidt produced soundtrack compositions for such TV and films as Knife in the Head (1978) and Palermo Shooting (2008).
+Additionally, he has recorded solo albums and written an opera, Gormenghast, based on Mervyn Peake's Gormenghast Trilogy.
+He received the Ordre des Arts et des Lettres (Chevalier) in 2015 and Order of Merit of the Federal Republic of Germany in 2025.

 Biography

 Early life and composer career

 Irmin Schmidt was born on 29 May 1937 in Berlin, Germany, to Kurt and Margot Schmidt.
 Schmidt's father was an architect and engineer, and both his parents played piano.
-His board school teacher in modern history has been "Schulungsleiter" (teacher of ideology) in the Reichsarbeitsdienst during the rule of the Third Reich.
-Schmidt wrote about it in his school newspaper, and the teacher was fired.
+While attending a board school in 1950s, he wrote in the school newspaper about his "Schulungsleiter" (ideology tutor) who taught modern history of the Reichsarbeitsdienst, which got him fired.

 Schmidt began his studies in music at the conservatorium in Dortmund, and expanded his education in conducting at the Folkwang Hochschule in Essen, studying under Heinz Dressel.
-Additionally, he took a piano lessons from Detlef Kraus and studied composition under the Hungarian avant-garde composer György Ligeti.
-Schmidt started work mainly as a conductor and performed in concerts with the Bochum Symphony, the Vienna Symphony, and the Dortmund Ensemble for New Music, which he founded in 1962.
+Additionally, he took piano lessons from Detlef Kraus and studied composition under the Hungarian avant-garde composer György Ligeti.
+Schmidt started work mainly as a conductor performing concerts with the Bochum Symphony, the Vienna Symphony, and the Dortmund Ensemble for New Music that he founded in 1962.
 During this time, Schmidt conducted the West German premiere of John Cage's "Atlas Eclipticalis" with Bochum Symphony Orchestra and performed Cage's piano piece "Winter Music".

-Schmidt attended the Mozarteum in Salzburg, Austria to further develop his conducting skills under István Kertész.
-In 1964-1965, Schmidt attended up for the Cologne Courses for New Music at the Rheinische Musikschule in Cologne, taught by Karlheinz Stockhausen, Luciano Berio, Henri Pousseur, and Earle Brown, the course which was also attended by his future band-mates, Holger Schüring and David C. Johnson.
+Schmidt attended the Mozarteum University of Salzburg, Austria, to further develop his conducting skills under István Kertész.
+In 1964-1965, he attended the Cologne Courses for New Music at the Rheinische Musikschule in Cologne, taught by Karlheinz Stockhausen, Luciano Berio, Henri Pousseur, and Earle Brown; the course was also attended by his future band-mates, Holger Schüring (later to change his surname to Czukay) and David C. Johnson.
 By 1966 Schmidt got a position as Kapellmeister at the Theater Aachen, hired as docent for musical theatre and chanson, and worked at the Schauspielschule Bochum (drama school) teaching vocal technique.